Ventilation And Safe Practice With The Use Of Electric Kilns

-The General advice on ventilation we give to the hobby user is to consider good airflow.
+The general advice on ventilation is to consider good airflow.
 Movement of air is what is required.
 You need cold air to come into the room from a low point and the warm humid air to exit at a high point.
-This does not usually present a problem if you intend to site the kiln in a garage or outbuilding where drafts are commonplace, and you have ill-fitting windows or gaps under doors which help with the ventilation.
-But if your room is modern and airtight then you will need to consider the use of airbricks and with very poor air circulation, powered extraction.
+This does not usually present a problem if you intend to site the kiln in a garage or outbuilding where drafts are commonplace, but if your room is modern and airtight then you will need to open a window at the very least, or install airbricks and with very poor air circulation; powered extraction.

-We have talked to people wanting to put kilns in bedrooms and basements where air flow might be a problem.
-This is not an ideal place to put a kiln but if you have no choice then I would strongly advise creating movement of air by means of powered extraction.
 The popular top loader model has as part of the accessories a metal exhaust flue adaptor.
-Upon this you can purchase flexible ducting (which we sell) and this can direct fumes upward and toward a ventilation hole or extraction unit.
-The ideal length is 1 or 2 meters however as the warm humid fumes cool, they will condensate within the tube, so short and straight the better.
+Upon this you can purchase flexible ducting (which we sell).
+You could encourage warm exhaust air through this ducting, If the tube is straight and as short (<3m) all the better.
+If going through a roof, don't forget a cowling to protect against the rain.
+When installing ventilation grilles or holes think about the placement.
+A place for cool air to enter could be the shaded area of the building.

+We have talked to people wanting to put kilns in unused rooms within a house and basements where air flow might be a problem.
+This is not an ideal place to put a kiln but if you have no other choice, I would strongly advise creating movement of air by means of powered extraction.

 Where To Put A Kiln